zayanx7/Project_3/README.md

 ## Home Page

 Upon executing our HTML pages, this is the finalised appearance of our homepage, featuring a streamlined interface complemented by an intuitive search box for efficient data exploration.
+This is displayed in the [video](https://drive.google.com/file/d/1L2AB-HTnq0bFd26Xgl6fvuQnHUCFZZHe/view?usp=sharing)(https://drive.google.com/file/d/1L2AB-HTnq0bFd26Xgl6fvuQnHUCFZZHe/view?usp=sharing/view) below